GSejas/breath-hud/docs/FLOWS.md

 ```

 Pick one or ask for a merged hybrid (e.g., Electron-native engine + Enhanced UI with hover-zen + tray control) and I will produce a concrete implementation plan and IPC APIs for that flow.

+# instructions
+let's add a welcome messaege, that the first time you use the app, it appears
+a translucent small tile, that explains hotkeys, modes, and controls.
+3 simple centered
+big messages, disappeared with simple clicks.